Best Acoustic Guitars for Beginners (Updated September 2024)

 It’s not a simple choice, either: both have pros and cons relative to your experience and expectations of guitars and guitar music.

-We’ve said this before, but it bears repeating: there is no ‘right’ or ‘wrong’ on the subject of whether one should learn on acoustic or electric.
+I've said this before, but it bears repeating: there is no ‘right’ or ‘wrong’ on the subject of whether you should learn on acoustic or electric.
 What excites you more?

-With that in mind, I’ve rounded up five suggestions from our large stock of instruments.
-Lots of choice can be great, but this level of variety can sometimes prove to be a problem when you don’t really know what to look for, so my selections will hopefully provide some clarity and context.
+With that in mind, I’ve rounded up a few suggestions from our entire selection of guitars.
+Lots of choice can be great, but the level of variety out there can sometimes prove to be a problem when you don’t really know what to look for, so my selections will hopefully provide some clarity and context.
 Some of these are full size, others aren’t.
 Most have steel strings, but others don’t.
 That’s another debate too but, in terms of popularity at least, it seems that most people want to begin playing with the percussive sound of a steel string guitar over the expressive pluck of a nylon string guitar.

-You should make your decision based on what feels good and what you actually want to hear when you play: if you like Indie and Rock, a nylon string classical guitar is hardly going to inspire within you the dedication required to gain skills on the instrument.
+You should make your decision based on what feels good and what you actually want to hear when you play: if you like Indie and Rock, a nylon string classical guitar is hardly going to inspire within you the dedication required to get going on the instrument.
 Bear that in mind!
-By the same token, steel strings definitely demand a higher ‘pain’ price on your fingertips, so if you want to ease into things, consider going nylon when choosing your acoustic guitar strings.
+By the same token, steel strings definitely demand a higher ‘pain’ price on your fingertips, so if you want to ease into things, consider going nylon when choosing your acoustic guitar.
 There is no right and no wrong, only what you choose to do.

 Anyway, here are a selection of seven excellent acoustic guitars that will not cost the earth.
 These have been picked because they are both great to learn on and are fantastic value.